Everything You Need to Know About Choosing the Best Wood for Smoking Sausage

 Conclusion

-If you prefer a bitter or pungent taste, mesquite may be a better option than cherry or other fruit woods that have a sweet flavor.
+If you prefer a bitter or pungent taste, mesquite may be a better option than cherry or some other fruit woods that have a sweet flavor.